ActBlue: Fraud allegations

 In 2024, Republican public officials in several states launched probes into ActBlue over allegations of donor fraud, including Wyoming Secretary of State Chuck Gray and Virginia Attorney General Jason Miyares.
 ActBlue called Miyares's investigation a "partisan political attack and scare tactic".
 ActBlue had previously been the target of fraud accusations by political activists, though experts in campaign finance law have expressed doubt about the veracity of these claims.

 Republican members of Congress have also expressed concerns that ActBlue was not verifying donor credit card information using Card Verification Value (CVV) codes.
 A spokesperson for ActBlue said in August 2024 that they had begun expanding CVV verification in 2023 and were now requiring it for all new credit card donations.
 ActBlue lobbied against a Republican-backed bill introduced in September 2024 that would require CVV codes for political donations and prohibit contributions via gift cards or prepaid cards.

-In April 2025, President Trump issued a presidential memorandum "to crack down" on alleged illegal straw donor and foreign contributions in American elections, following reports and congressional investigations regarding potentially unlawful activities through ActBlue and other online fundraising platforms.
+In April 2025, President Donald Trump issued a presidential memorandum "to crack down" on alleged illegal straw donor and foreign contributions in American elections, following reports and congressional investigations regarding potentially unlawful activities through ActBlue and other online fundraising platforms.
 The claim in Trump's executive order that ActBlue permits such donations is unsubstantiated.
 The House investigation cited by the executive order failed to note that ActBlue had discovered and returned many of the alleged illegal transactions, and ActBlue has in the meantime added further controls.

+In April 2026, The New York Times reported a law firm working for ActBlue had warned the company in early 2025 that Wallace-Jones had potentially misled Congress in a 2023 testimony in which she claimed ActBlue carried out "multilayered" screenings to root out foreign donations; the law firm found some of the steps described were not always followed.
+Also in April 2026, Texas Attorney General Ken Paxton filed a lawsuit alleging that ActBlue allowed fraudulent and foreign donations through its system.
+ActBlue leadership called the lawsuit "a thinly veiled attempt to distract from Ken Paxton's numerous legal and ethical issues ahead of next month's runoff."
+A September 2026 report by Republican-led congressional committees alleged ActBlue had weak fraud prevention that could be bypassed by foreign actors, and that the platform had covered up foreign donations; ActBlue called the report a political stunt.